Meet Our Horses and Goats

 Shorty

-Shorty arrived at the Sanctuary with a variety of health-related problems, the result of which made him uncomfortable and irritable with his human handlers.
+arrived at the Sanctuary with a variety of health-related problems, the result of which made him uncomfortable and irritable with his human handlers.
 His medical issues were soon addressed bringing him great relief.
-In addition, the Sanctuary’s lead volunteer Aubine, took Shorty on as her special project horse and he has made amazing transformations under her guidance.
+In addition, the Sanctuary’s lead volunteer at the time, Aubine, took Shorty on as her special project horse and he has made amazing transformations under her guidance.
+Shorty has been a reliable cart puller for several years of summer camp.
+Unfortunately, his eyesight has deteriorated greatly, so it is unknown how much longer he’ll be able to pull a cart.
+It has, however, been reported that Shorty gives the BEST kisses!

 Geoffrey

-Geoffrey’s role at Happy Hooves is as a therapy horse.
-He is outgoing, friendly, and safe in all his human interactions, however, a bit more mischievous with his equine friends.
+Geoffrey is the comedian of all the minis at Happy Hooves.
+He is outgoing, friendly, and strong which leads him to be a bit more mischievous with his equine friends.

 Bella

-Bella is the youngest and smallest of the herd.
-At only 18 months old, she had changed owners six different times before arriving at Happy Hooves, which is why the Sanctuary will be her forever home.
-She also arrived with a variety of health-related issues, however, she has quickly rebounded and is in training for her new role as a therapy horse.
+is the youngest and smallest of the herd.
+At only 8 months old, she had changed owners six different times before arriving at Happy Hooves, which is why the Sanctuary will be her forever home.
+She also arrived with a variety of health-related issues causing her to need intensive care while living inside the sanctuary’s owner’s house.
+Thankfully, with lots of TLC, she quickly rebounded.
+While Bella is absolutely adorable, she is often referred to as the “spicy” one in the herd.
+Never turn your back on her or she may get you!

 Toby